taligentx/dscKeybusInterface/README.md

   - New: Partition ready status added to the Status example sketch.
   - New: Troubleshooting added to README.md
   - Deprecated: `dsc.writeReady` has been moved into the library and is no longer needed in the sketch.
 Updated example sketches to remove this.
+  - New: Handle `*1 bypass/re-activate` used to change stay/away mode while armed
   - Bugfix: Resolved timing issues when consecutively calling `dsc.write`
+  - Bugfix: Homebridge sketches missing reset for `dsc.exitDelayChanged`
 * 1.2
   - New: Virtual keypad web interface example, thanks to [Elektrik1](https://github.com/Elektrik1) for this contribution!
     - As of esp8266 Arduino Core 2.5.1, you may need to [manually update the esp8266FS plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) for SPIFFS upload.